The power of rest

 It can help change your life into a more positive one.

 The practice has a rich tradition of a number of sources.
-I first encountered Yoga Nidra adapted by Swami Satyananda Saraswati from a traditional Tantric practice of nyasa.
-This Satyananda style of delivery focuses on creating total muscular relaxation and gives the mind over to this process.
-Whilst the mind is busy relaxing the body or counting the breath, it enables our awareness to deepen and in this state there is the potential to sow seeds into our unconscious mind for change.
+I first encountered Yoga Nidra adapted by Swami Satyananda Saraswati that he had adapted from a traditional Tantric practice of nyasa.
+It also draws from modern western practices of self help or improvement.
+However, across the variety of styles of Nidra, they all focus on settling and soothing the body, creating total muscular relaxation and give the mind over to this process.
+Whilst the mind is busy relaxing the body or counting the breath, it enables our awareness to deepen and in this state recoup energy, and experience the profound healing that is deep rest.
+It can be enough then, to simply rest.
+(Really?
+Shouldn’t I have to sit for hours with a calm mind or work at intense yogic postures to attain true enlightenment?)
+Possibly.
+However deep rest and the ability to induce it is itself a radical act!
+It is a huge change from our usual overstimulated and switched on state.
+When we are deeply resting, drifting between different creative brainwave states, we are enough.
+There is no need to define ourselves in terms of anything.
+We are present in varying stages of awareness.
+As we are in a trancelike state, there is the potential to sow seeds into our unconscious mind for change.
 Using a personal resolve or San Kalpa, a short positive statement in simple language, or by simply being open to what is, we can help ourselves in areas where we need support, for example, being kinder to ourselves, knowing and respecting our boundaries, not wasting energy on needless tasks or late night internet surfing; the list could be and is endless.
-Whatever part of our lives, busy and complicated as they are, sometimes a little ‘journeying inwards’ can bring huge benefits and contentment.
+Whatever part of our lives, busy and complicated as they are, a little ‘journeying inwards’ can bring huge benefits and contentment.

 Nidra is adaptogenic.